 In doing so, both books build worlds around slithers of history that remain little-known: Lea puts a romance at the heart of the remarkable, still-standing chapel surrounded by the North Sea, and Adams injects danger and sisterhood into a Victorian artefact.
 Both

 What did you think of this article?
 Email firstname.lastname@example.org and let us know.

-From historical tales to modern life dramas, laugh-out-loud love stories to fiendishly twisting thrillers – whatever your taste in novels, we have some perfect new voices to enjoy a well-earned break with this year.
+From historical tales to modern life dramas, laugh-out-loud love stories to fiendishly twisting thrillers – whatever your taste in novels, we have some perfect new voices to catch up on.

 The author of The Metal Heart shares an exclusive short story about grief, love and lockdown with Penguin.co.uk.